drud/ddevcom/docroot/content/plugins/autodescription/readme.txt

 Please be sure to clear your cache or adjust the plugin's caching settings if deemed necessary.

 == Changelog ==

+= 3.1.4 =

+This update brings improved compatibility with WooCommerce, adds a few filters, and fixes [various logic issues](https://theseoframework.com/?p=2709).

 = 3.1.3 =